mabrek/mabrek.github.io/_drafts/kaggle-forecasting-competition.md

 Initially I used 10 cross-validation folds with 6 weeks length cut from the end of train set with 2 weeks step (~4.5 months total) but then found that closest to 2014 folds produce large errors for stores with missing in 2014 data.
 Then switched to 15 folds with 3 days step to not get too close to 2014 which improved predictions for those stores.

 RMSPE was quite different for different prediction ranges.
-For the same store it could go from TODO to TODO with the same model.
+For the same store it could go from 0.103 to 0.125 with the same model.
 It made me think that public leaderboard position is going to change a lot in private leaderboard because they have time based split.
 It turned out to be [true](https://www.kaggle.com/c/rossmann-store-sales/forums/t/17898/leaderboard-shakeup).

 Grid search was used to find `glmnet` `alpha` parameter.
 The best `alpha` was 1 which corresponds to [Lasso  regularization](https://en.wikipedia.org/wiki/Least_squares#Lasso_method).
 Choice of `lambda` is implemented in [cv.glmnet](http://www.inside-r.org/packages/cran/glmnet/docs/cv.glmnet) but it uses standard k-fold cross-validation.
 I reimplemented it with time-based cross-validation.